eccelerators/SimStm/README.rst

  inv operand1

-The ``or`` instruction does a bitwise invert of variable operand1 value.
-The resulting value of the bitwise invert is in variable operand1 value after the operation.
+The ``or`` instruction does a bitwise inversion of the value of operand1 (variable).
+The resulting value of the bitwise inversion is stored in operand1 after the operation.

 ld
 ^^